unicode-org/icu/docs/userguide/boundaryanalysis/break-rules.md

    exclamation `!`.
 This syntax is deprecated, and will be removed from a future version of ICU.

-2. `!!LBCMNoChain` was a global option that specified that characters with the line break property of "Combining Character" would not participate in rule chaining.
-This option was always considered internal, is deprecated and will be removed from a future version of ICU.

-3. Naked rule characters.
+2. Naked rule characters.
 Plain text, in the context of a rule, is treated as literal text to be matched, much like normal regular expressions.
 This turns out to be very error prone, has been the source of bugs in released versions of ICU, and is not useful in implementing normal text boundary rules.
 A future version will reject literal text that is not escaped.

-4. Exact reverse rules and safe forward rules: planned changes to the break engine implementation will remove the need for exact reverse rules and safe forward rules.
+3. Exact reverse rules and safe forward rules: planned changes to the break engine implementation will remove the need for exact reverse rules and safe forward rules.

-5. `{bof}` and `{eof}`, appearing within `[`sets`]`, match the beginning or ending of the input text, respectively.
+4. `{bof}` and `{eof}`, appearing within `[`sets`]`, match the beginning or ending of the input text, respectively.
 This is an internal (not documented) feature that will probably be removed in a future version of ICU.
 They are currently used by the standard rules for word, line and sentence breaking.
 An